Victorian Railways flat wagons: FCF, FCW, VQDW & VQEW (81ft "Jumbo" flats)

 From 1973, experiments were run with a new type of wagon designed to transport taller-than-normal containers.
 The larger containers were needed for a contract with TNT to move General Motors Holden car components between Acacia Ridge (QLD), Fishermans Bend, Geelong (VIC) and Elizabeth (SA), and were built at a cost of $76,540 each.
 The wagons initially ran in conjunction with South Australian FCW and New South Wales JCW, although in modern times they tend to be used in general traffic.
-They were fitted to carry two 40 ft containers or four 20 ft containers equally spaced, although a single 40 ft container could be mounted in the centre.
-Theoretically there would be nothing to prevent loading with one 40 ft and two 20 ft containers, though weight distribution may be a concern.

 Known colloquially as the "Jumbo" container flats, the new design was achieved using bogies with smaller diameter wheels to give a lower deck, and counteracted with "gooseneck" couplers to restore the coupler centreline to the correct height.
 At 85 feet plus couplers, the wagons were the longest employed on the network, designed to carry two 40 ft containers or four 20 ft containers.
 Given this length, they were banned from being coupled to fixed-wheelbase vehicles.
 They had a strong centre sill with a skeletal framework around it, giving a tare weight of less than 24 tons, and a capacity of 53 tons.
 The excess length risked problems with overhang on tight curves in Melbourne Yard, so to help avoid this the wagons were coupled into sets of five each.
 The wagons were fitted with two brake pipes at each end, one either side of the coupler.
 The fleet was permitted to operate at 70 mph / 115 km/h, although when loaded to a gross weight between 76 and 80 tons the speed limit decreased to 50 mph / 80 km/h.